 There's a simple two step process for assessing and analyzing the workplace for chemical hazards:

 Assess the workplace to see which hazardous chemicals are currently being used.
 Do this by conducting a walkaround inspection and checking records.
 Use the results of your assessment to create a list of hazardous chemicals.
 With chemical list in hand, obtain a SDS for each chemical in preparation for the next step.

 With each SDS, analyze the hazards presented by each chemical in the workplace.
 The SDS is your primary tool to determine the physical and health hazards, routes of entry, toxicity, and other information about each chemical in your workplace.

 Once you identify and know the nature of the hazards of each chemical, it becomes important to control those hazards by eliminating or reducing those hazards using a systematic approach.

 Hazardous substances can be used safely in workplaces if adequate control strategies are used to prevent exposure to those chemicals.
 A control strategy includes any device, procedure, piece of equipment, system, etc., that is used to keep hazardous chemicals from contacting workers at harmful levels.
 To eliminate or reduce exposure to hazardous chemicals, an effective protocol called the "Hierarchy of Controls" has been developed.
 When you determine during a workplace assessment that exposure to harmful levels of hazardous chemicals is present, try to eliminate or reduce that exposure using the following strategies in the following order:

 The first three strategies focus on doing something with the hazard.

-The last two strategies focus on doing something with behaviors to reduce exposure to the hazard.
+The next three strategies focus on doing something with behaviors to reduce exposure to the hazard.